tock/tock/doc/courses/sosp/capsule.md

 > here so you understand when things are getting called and how things are
 > wired together.

-Open `doc/courses/sosp/excerices/board/src/main.rs` in your favorite editor.
+Open `doc/courses/sosp/exercises/board/src/main.rs` in your favorite editor.

 This file defines a modified version of the Hail platform for this tutorial: how it boots, what capsules it uses, and what system calls it supports for userland applications.
 This version of the platform includes an extra "sosp" capsule, which you will implement in the rest of this tutorial.

+Build this modified board now:

+    cd doc/courses/sosp/exercises/board && make

-If you build the `hail-sosp` board now, Rust will emit a preview of coming attractions as it warns about some of the unused stubs we've included:
+Rust will emit a preview of coming attractions as it warns about some of the unused stubs we've included:

     ...
     warning: field is never used: `light`